Localization of abelian gauge fields with Stueckelberg-like geometrical coupling on $f(T,B)$-thick brane: Introduction

 \section{Introduction}

-Throughout the modern history of physics, general relativity (GR), formulated by Albert Einstein in 1916, has become a successful theory to describe a wide variety of astrophysical phenomena.
-However, there are still plenty of unsolved and outstanding questions such as matter-antimatter asymmetry, dark matter, dark energy, inflation, cosmological constant, and Hierarchy problem \cite{cosmologicalconstant,darkmatter,rs2,rs}.
-Due to this, there has been an increasing number of investigations in modified gravity theories.
-For example, $f(R)$ \cite{DeFelice:2010aj, Bisabr:2010xy,Bazeia:2014poa} and $f(R,\mathcal{T})$ \cite{Deb:2017rhc, Moraes:2016akv,Bazeia:2021bwg,Gu:2014ssa} gravities are two of the simplest extension of GR that have drawn attention in order to answer the questions mentioned before.
+Since its formulation by Albert Einstein in 1916, general relativity (GR) has successfully described a wide range of astrophysical phenomena.
+However, there remain several outstanding questions, such as matter-antimatter asymmetry \cite{Dine:2003ax}, dark matter \cite{darkmatter}, dark energy \cite{{Peebles:2002gy}}, inflation \cite{Nojiri:2017ncd}, cosmological constant \cite{cosmologicalconstant}, and the hierarchy problem \cite{rs2,rs}, which have motivated investigations into modified gravity theories.
+Among the simplest extensions of GR are $f(R)$ \cite{DeFelice:2010aj, Bisabr:2010xy,Bazeia:2014poa} and $f(R,\mathcal{T})$ \cite{Deb:2017rhc, Moraes:2016akv,Bazeia:2021bwg,Gu:2014ssa} gravity theories, which have garnered attention as possible solutions to these open problems.